Ircama/osm-carto-tutorials/README.md

 This [Jekyll](http://jekyllrb.com/)-based theme is specifically intended for static technical documentation deployable on [GitHub Pages](https://pages.github.com/).

-Information on how to use this theme can be found in [how to contribute](https://github.com/Ircama/osm-carto-tutorials/blob/gh-pages/_notes/how-to-contribute.md) document.
+Information on how to use this theme can be found in a document named ["how to contribute"](https://github.com/Ircama/osm-carto-tutorials/blob/gh-pages/_notes/how-to-contribute.md){:target="_blank"}.

 ## Credits: